IMQS/www-template/README.md

 1. Build project by running: `node imqs-build.js prepare`
 1. Run: `wwwtemplate.exe -c config_sample/config.json`
 1. Open [`http://localhost/wwwtemplate/www/`](http://localhost/wwwtemplate/www/) (trailing slash is required) and you should see the app running.

+## IMQS packages
+1. Add imqs packages that are required from [@imqs](http://js.imqs.co.za:4873/), by using npm install.
+For more information on imqs packages consult [this page](https://imqssoftware.atlassian.net/wiki/spaces/AR/pages/1291813060/Typescript).

 ## Front-end Development
 1. Change directory to `/www`